ZeroMemoryEx/Orca/README.md

   ```
   [AntiDBG Library](https://github.com/HackOvert/AntiDBG)
 ### More Advanced features will  be added soon like :

-* 🔥 Process Injection (Advanced technique used to elevate privilege or inject malicious code into running processes then create a thread inside the process to run shellcode  ...)
+* 🔥 Process Injection (Advanced technique where malware injects into a running process, by unmapping the process legitimate image and replaced with the malicious image.
+The  advantage of this technique is that the path of the process being hollowed out will still point to the legitimate path  and the malware can bypass firewalls and  avs , by launching a legitimate process (e.g. Notepad or svchost.exe), users will not be alarmed even if they were to look through the process list...)
 <br>
 <img src="https://github.com/walczy/Skinjbir/blob/main/P.i.gif"></img>
 <br>